 Presidential candidates are also calling for changes at the Fed.
 Democratic presidential candidates Bernie Sanders and Hillary Clinton want to prevent bankers from serving on the boards of the Fed’s 12 regional banks and to include more labor union leaders and farmers in its leadership.
 Presumptive Republican nominee Donald Trump, meanwhile, has suggested he would remove Janet Yellen if elected and spoken favorably of the ”audit the Fed” movement in Congress.

-Putting more minorities or labor leaders in high-profile jobs at the Fed won’t help it to solve issues outside its mandate.
 I’m sympathetic to the need for diversity in the Fed.
 If qualified women and minorities aren’t in Fed leadership roles because of discrimination, that needs to be fixed.
 We need the best people in charge.
 But I’m concerned about politicians’ apparent misunderstanding of the way central banking works.
 Putting more minorities or labor leaders in high-profile jobs at the Fed will not magically give the Fed the power, or tools, to solve issues outside its mandate.

 There are two main types of unemployment.
 Cyclical unemployment is caused by a weak economy, which makes firms hesitant to hire new workers.
 In this case, the Fed can lower interest rates to boost economic activity and demand, thereby getting more people back to work.